-- (A) Each Contractor and CFAR shall pay its employees wages that are no less than a living wage as defined in this Ordinance or wages that are at least equal to the wages required under Chapter 6.20 of the Revised Code of the City of St. Louis, whichever is greater. - (B) A living wage means an hourly wage rate which on an annual basis (based on forty hours per week, fifty-two weeks per year) is equivalent to 130% of the federal Poverty Guidelines for a family of three, as updated annually in the Federal Register by the U.S. Department of Health and Human Services, if the employee also receives health benefits from the employer.
-Health benefits, for the purposes of this ordinance, means receipt of health care benefits for the covered employee and/or his or her dependents where the employer's contribution to the benefits package, for each hour worked, is valued at no less than the hourly prevailing fringe benefits rate defined under the City's prevailing wage law, chapter 6.20 of the revised code of the City of St. Louis, as adjusted periodically.
-If health benefits are offered as provided by this ordinance, an employee shall not have the option of choosing to higher wages in lieu of the health benefits.
-In determining the living wage an employer is required to pay a tipped employee, the amount paid such employee shall be an amount equal to: - (1) The hourly cash wage paid such employee which for purposes of such determination shall be not less than 50% of the value of the living wage required for non-tipped employees as defined herein and adjusted annually; - (2) An additional amount on account of the tips received by such employee which amount is at least equal to 50% of the value of the living wage required for non-tipped employees.
-The additional amount on account of tips may not exceed the value of the tips actually received by an employee.
-The preceding two (2) sentences shall not apply with respect to any tipped employee unless such employee has been informed by the employer of the provisions of this subsection, and all tips received by such employee have been retained by the employee, except that this subsection shall not be construed to prohibit the pooling of tips among employees who customarily and regularly receive tips.
+- A. Each contractor and CFAR shall pay its employees wages that are no less than a living wage as defined in this chapter or wages that are at least equal to the wages required under Chapter 6.20 of the Revised Code of the City of St. Louis, whichever is greater. - B. A living wage means an hourly wage rate which on an annual basis (based on forty hours per week, fifty-two weeks per year) is equivalent to 130% of the federal Poverty Guidelines for a family of three, as updated annually in the Federal Register by the U.S. Department of Health and Human Services, if the employee also receives health benefits from the employer.
+Health benefits, for the purposes of this chapter, means receipt of health care benefits for the covered employee and/or his or her dependents where the employer's contribution to the benefits package, for each hour worked, is valued at no less than the hourly prevailing fringe benefits rate defined under the City's prevailing wage law, Chapter 6.20 of the Revised Code of the City of St.

+Louis, as adjusted periodically.
+If health benefits are offered as provided by this chapter, an employee shall not have the option of choosing to higher wages in lieu of the health benefits.
+In determining the living wage an employer is required to pay a tipped employee, the amount paid such employee shall be an amount equal to: